mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2022-12-01-spin-default-users-and-databases-in-mongodb-in-docker.md

 ---
 layout: post
-title: Spin default users and database on fly in MongoDB using Docker Compose
+title: Spin default users and databases on the fly in MongoDB using Docker Compose
 date: 2022-12-01
 category: ["docker", "compose", "mongodb"]
 ---